te222uh/MySmartGreenhouse/README.md

 One nice feature I added is exception handling including writing the error message to the log and restarting the Pico after waiting 60 seconds.
-This way the device can get online again with human interaction after e.g. network failures.
+This way the device can get online again without human interaction after e.g. network failures.

 <img src="./media/image38.png">